vakilkunal/MH-Tools/README.md

 ### :crown: [Crown Solver](https://tsitu.github.io/MH-Tools/crown.html)

 > Calculates the best locations to hunt to progress towards achieving 100 catches of mouse breeds.

+**Bookmarklet:** Execute the `Crown` bookmarklet from Hunter's Profile -> King's Crowns to automatically populate the 30 mice closest to Silver Crown status.
+The rest of your bronze crown mice should be copied to the clipboard for pasting, but this behavior may not work on certain browsers.

 This spin-off of the Map Solver by vsong factors in the difference between 100 and the number of catches you currently have for a breed (e.g. all else being equal, a mouse at 99 catches is weighted more heavily than one at 80 catches).